 TABIA collects information from its registered users on DMS through an “onboarding survey,” but will not share this information to the extent that it is restricted by PIPEDA or unnecessary to advance our stated Purpose.
 TABIA will never sell your personal information to third parties.

 We can collect and store this information on paper, either on standard forms or on documents we generate in the ordinary course of our business, all of which are placed in paper file.
-We can also collect information electronically (via the Internet, manually entered or scanned) and store this information on a secure server.
+We can also collect information electronically (via the Internet, manually entered or scanned) and store this information in a secure manner.

 Collection and Use as a Third Party for Processing